 The answer to that totally depends on your usage and your expectations of the MacBook.
 Let’s take two scenarios here;

 You plan to get MacBook for your college projects, presentations, and less resource-hungry apps.
 Then, the Air is definitely a sure shot at the pricing.
-Plus, you will be getting the latest design on the MacBook; good enough to flex wherever you go.
+Plus, you will be getting the latest design on the MacBook, good enough to flex wherever you go.
 Its 1080p camera, speaker system, and MagSafe are surely cherries on the top.

 You need a top-of-the-line performance with tons of video editing, rendering, gaming, and stuff.
 You’d be thinking of getting the new MacBook Pro M2 instead, but hang on.
 There’s a catch in buying the new MacBook M2 if this is the case.
 Being a power user, the base variant with 8GB RAM, 8-core CPU, and 10-core GPU might not be enough for you, especially if you plan to use it long-term.
-Of course, you can upgrade the memory and CPU options before making the order, but how much it would be?
+Of course, you can upgrade the memory and CPU options before making the order, but how much would it be?
 See the image below:

 Which one would you choose?
-Definitely not the 2022 MacBook Pro M2, I bet.
+Definitely, not the 2022 MacBook Pro M2, I bet.
 Apple is tricking you with this year’s M2 machines, don’t fall for it.

 Wrapping Up: Is Apple Killing the MacBook Pro?

 Not everyone would think how much contrast are there between the newly announced machines in the MacBook lineup this year.
 I could smell something terribly wrong when I saw the differences in the design itself.
 But does that mean Apple is killing the MacBook Pro models and trying to bring up MacBook Air more?
-Not exactly, I will explain why.
+Not exactly; I will explain why.